openedx-unsupported/bok-choy/docs/testing.rst

 ``bok-choy`` can be used along with tox to test against multiple Python virtual environments containing different versions of requirements.

 An important detail when using tox in a Travis CI environment: tox passes along only a fixed list of environment variables to each tox-created virtual environment.
-When using ``bok-choy`` in tox, the DISPLAY environment variable is needed but is not automatically passed-in.
+When using ``bok-choy`` via xvfb in tox, the DISPLAY environment variable is needed but is not automatically passed-in.
 The tox.ini file needs to specify the DISPLAY variable like this:

 .. code-block:: yaml